Route 66 in Oklahoma City delivers unique photo-ops, world-class attractions and plenty of family fun opportunities along the way.

 The Oklahoma City Asian District, also known as the city’s “Little Saigon,” is a unique section of old Route 66 filled with Vietnamese culture and distinctive architecture.
 You can’t go wrong with a meal at Grand House Asian Bistro that prides itself on its traditional dim sum service or a bowl of the city’s famous pho at Pho Lien Hoa.
 The area is also home to the Milk Bottle Grocery, a wedge-shaped structure topped by a giant milk bottle.
 This beloved Route 66 attraction was created in 1948 as an advertising gimmick for dairy companies in the high traffic area.

 The luxurious Oklahoma Governor’s Mansion, which was built in 1928, is also available for tours.
-View the exquisite ballroom, chandeliers and art for yourself, or visit during Septemberfest, an annual picnic and festival held on the mansion’s lawn.
+Visit to see all 12 rooms including the exquisite ballroom, library, chandeliers and art in this Dutch-Colonial style residence.

 Located in the Capital Complex, the Oklahoma History Center tells the story of the Sooner State.
 Whether you want to learn about the history of aviation in Oklahoma, Route 66 or how the Dust Bowl of the 1930s coined the term “Okie,” there’s an interactive exhibit full of fun and information.